Glossaries Usage Guide

 3. If you already have a glossary, you can also choose 'Create Glossary' or upload a file.

-Manually create Glossary 2
+Manually Create Glossary 2

 1. Finally, enter the glossary name and confirm to create a new blank glossary.